Ambulance Emergency Response Optimization in Developing Countries: Travel time analysis

+Figure~\ref{ExpandedTest} displays a boxplot of the root mean squared error (RMSE) distribution across $100$ repetitions for each of the prediction models tested on sub-trip data.
+The median RMSE for the Naive D (Naive S) approach was $648$s ($797$s) when trained on edge data, $647$s ($731$s) when trained on trip data, and $645$s ($684$s) when trained on sub-trip data.
+The random forest model performed the best with a median RMSE of $629$s, $605$s, and $348$s corresponding to improvements of 3\% (21\%), 6\% (17\%), and 46\% (49\%) over the Naive D (Naive S) approach when trained on edge, trip, and sub-trip data, respectively.
+All improvements were found to be statistically significant at $\alpha=0.01$ using the Wilcoxon signed-rank test.
+Figures~\ref{EdgeTest} and \ref{TripTest} display boxplots of the RMSE for each of the prediction models tested on edge and trip data, respectively.
+These results depict a similar finding: a random forest model trained with sub-trip data is the most accurate.

-To quantify the impact of geographical census features on prediction accuracy, we trained our sub-trip models with only distance and time features.
-Figure~\ref{MEAN2d} displays a boxplot comparing the RMSE of our models trained with all features and with only distance and time features.
-The Lasso, AdaBoost, and RandomForest models improved when geographic features were included, and these improvements were found to be statistically significant using the Wilcoxon signed-rank test.
-The KNN model did not improve when geographical features were added because, unlike the other three models, KNN does not have an internal feature weighting process.
-In other words, the KNN model values all 73 features equally.
+To quantify the impact of time-based and geographical census features on prediction accuracy, we trained our sub-trip models with only distance features, distance and time features, and all features.
+Figure EC.\ref{MEAN2d} displays a boxplot comparing the RMSE of our models for these experiments.
+The Lasso, AdaBoost, and RandomForest models improved when both time and geographic features were included, and these improvements were found to be statistically significant using the Wilcoxon signed-rank test.
+In particular, including time-based features for the random forest model provides a RMSE improvement of 26\% (corresponding to a $134.5$s reduction in RMSE), over a model with access to only distance.
+The KNN model improved when adding time features, but it did not improve when geographical features were added because, unlike the other three models, KNN does not have an internal feature weighting process.
+In other words, the KNN model values all 73 census features equally.
 By using only the distance and time features, we are implicitly selecting the most important features for the model.
-It may be possible that a small set of carefully selected geographical features added to the distance and time features will further improve KNN performance.
+These results reinforce the importance of considering time of day and day of the week for travel time estimation in urban areas in LMICs.